Sudowuko/blog_portfolio/content/blog/january/index.md

 1. I realized that listening to an audio book gives me an incentive to exercise more as there aren't that many other tasks that I can do while listening.
 2. Updated my Cold Turkey Blocker settings to reduce my distractions and help me enter a state of deep focus throughout the day.
-3. Made a contract my friends to finish my side project before a certain deadline
+3. Made a contract my friends to finish my side project before a certain deadline.

 ### January 15